CODE OF CIVIL PROCEDURE IN THE BRITISH VIRGIN ISLANDS

 A ‘set date claim form’ may be used to initiate a certain kind of procedure.
 Affidavit evidence is presented in support of a claim with a specific date.
 At the first hearing, the court may make a summary decision or provide orders regarding how the case should proceed.

 As per EC CPR Part 5, the claimant is responsible for serving the claim form and statement of claim on all defendants within the jurisdiction.
-Whether the defendant is a person or an entity determines the permissible service forms.
+The permissible service forms determine whether the defendant is a person or an entity.
 However, service on a business may also be made by leaving the claim form at the company's registered office, serving directors or officers, or sending the claim form by fax or prepaid post.

 The legal process may be served electronically (for example, by email) if both parties agree or the court orders.